 - a) Registration start times or time tickets are determined based on a student's year of study, program, and then on total credits earned.
 Registration start times for first-year students are assigned based on program and student ID number in ascending order.
-Please refer to section 3.6 for additional information on how a students' year level is determined. - b) Students are responsible for the accuracy of their course registrations and for ensuring that the courses they select are appropriate to their degree programs. - c) Students will be dropped from any second term courses if they have failed or dropped any required prerequisite course(s) in the first term. - d) Students who are uncertain about their course selection are encouraged to seek assistance from academic advising, the department chair, or program co-ordinators. - e) The regular academic year runs from September to April and is divided into two terms.
-The fall term runs from early September to mid-December and the winter term from early January to late April.

-- f) A course taught three hours a week over the regular academic year has a value of six credits and is called a full course.
-A course taught for three hours a week for one term has a value of three credits. - g) In the fall and winter terms, students may add courses to their schedule within the first week of classes.
+Please refer to section 3.6 for additional information on how a students' year level is determined. - b) Effective for the 2022-2023 academic year, all new first year students will be required to complete the non-credit Xaverian Community Foundations Certificate prior to registering for courses in their second year. - c) Students are responsible for the accuracy of their course registrations and for ensuring that the courses they select are appropriate to their degree programs. - d) Students will be dropped from any second term courses if they have failed or dropped any required prerequisite course(s) in the first term. - Students who are uncertain about their course selection are encouraged to seek assistance from academic advising, the department chair, or program co-ordinators. - f) The regular academic year runs from September to April and is divided into two terms.
+The fall term runs from early September to mid-December and the winter term from early January to late April. - g) A course taught three hours a week over the regular academic year has a value of six credits and is called a full course.
+A course taught for three hours a week for one term has a value of three credits. - h) In the fall and winter terms, students may add courses to their schedule within the first week of classes.
 No student will be permitted to register for courses after this date without permission of the Registrar and/or Dean. - Credit will not be granted for any course in which a student is not formally enrolled.